vinuni-vishc/CG-IMIF/README.md

 ## Acknowledgement
 Our CG-IMIF implementation is inspried from [FACIL library](https://github.com/mmasana/FACIL).
-Also, this research would not fulfilled without support of VAIPE team and VinUni-Illinois Smart Health Center.
+Also, this research would not be fulfilled without support of VAIPE team and VinUni-Illinois Smart Health Center.

 ## Contact
 If you have any concerns or support need on this repository, please drop me an email at ```nguyentrongtung11101999@gmail.com```